jhu-saw/sawSocketStreamer/README.md

 ```sh
 nc -lu 10.194.86.119 48054
 ```
-At that point you should see a continous stream for text in JSON format.
+At that point you should see a continous stream of text in JSON format.